pungotoken/pungo-wallet/README.md

 ### Adding required code

-To build an app or to run a web version you should add required information to code:
+To build an app or to run a web version you should add required information to code.
+At the moment this information is replaced by three dots: '...'

 - add electrum servers to `./imports/ui/conf/electrum-servers.js` file;
 - add proxy server for Electrum server to `./imports/ui/actions/proxyServer.js` file;
 - add some access rules if needed for your resources for Meteor to `./mobile-config.js` file;
+- add meteor token id (instaed of 'tobeset') to `.meteor/.id` file;
 - if you need coin price provider / price converter (for examlpe www.atomicexplorer.com)- add it to `./imports/ui/actions/actions.js`

 ### Setup for local development of web browser version